You’ve probably heard that olive oil is a healthy oil for cooking, dressing salads, and more.

 6. It may help you sleep better.

 Anecdotally, some people in Mediterranean cultures believe that it may help you sleep better.
 Why?
 Well, drinking olive oil gives you the sensation of being full.
-Instead of eating a large meal late at night to make you feel full, which disrupts digestion and can keep you awake, olive oil might be the perfect midnight snack.
-Of course, there’s no research to back this up, but it sounds convincing!
+Instead of eating a large meal late at night to make you feel full, which disrupts digestion and can keep you awake, olive oil might provide a similar feeling of satiety.

 Which Extra Virgin Olive Oil To Drink?